Arpita-deb/AdventureWorks-Sales-Performance-Analysis-2014-2016/README.md

 ## Data Transformation:

 After cleaning and removing the redundant columns, I loaded the datasets into Alteryx to perform Data Transformation.
 Here I created new columns (both numeric and categorical), joined the datasets to create more comprehensive dataset that will simplify our analysis process.
-In the end, we end up with these 7 tables -
+In the end, we end up with these 5 tables -

+1. Customer_Demographic_Data
+2. Customer_Order_Details
+3. Sales_Data
+4. Product_Details_Data
+5. Seasonal_Calender_Data

+This is how the Entity Relationship Diagram (ERD) looks like for this database after transformation -